 The rest of the package includes a carrying bag, 2 lens caps, and a user manual.

-Technical Specifications of the Landove 20-60x 65
+Technical Specifications of This Landove Spotting Scope

 The eyepiece lens measures 20 millimeters in diameter.
 You get BAK4 prisms inside, which are pretty much standard these days.